bthiru005c/iris_cloud_code/README.md

 		ssl_certificate: '/opt/certs/rtc.crt',                                      <--- absolute/relative PATH + cert file - relative PATH starts from the base directory
 		event_manager: 'https://<CNAME/FQDN>',                                      <--- CNAME/FQDN OF EVENT MANAGER - MUST START WITH SCHEME (HTTP:// or HTTPS://)
 		notification_manager: 'https://<CNAME/FQDN>',                               <--- CNAME/FQDN OF NOTIFICATION MANAGER - MUST START WITH SCHEME (HTTP:// or HTTPS://)
-		jwt_file: '/usr/local/iris_cloud_code/configuration/server_jwt.txt'         <--- FILE MUST CONTAIN A JWT WITH SCOPE "iris server".
+		jwt_file: '/usr/local/iris_cloud_code/configuration/core_jwt.txt'           <--- FILE MUST CONTAIN A JWT WITH TYPE "Core".
 ALTHOUGH NOT MANDATORY, DO NOT CHANGE THE PATH AND FILE NAME
 		aum: "https://<CNAME/FQDN>/jwtkeys",                                        <-- CNAME/FQDN OF AUTH MANAGER - MUST START WITH SCHEME (HTTP:// or HTTPS://)
 		// Logging configuration
 		log: {                                                                      <--- DO NOT TOUCH.
 LEAVE THIS ENTIRE OBJECT AS IS